GoldenretriverYT/lowSpagVM/README.md

 ### Syscalls
 There is a syscall instruction.
 Whilst this is a 0x8_ instruction and therefore not required to be implemented.<br>
-Syscall ids are also not "standardized", but following are recommend (if not implemented, just ignore):<br>
+Syscall ids are also not "standardized", but following are recommend (if not implemented, these calls should be ignored and not cause an error):<br>
  - 0x00: SetConsoleForegroundColor (0-15) - Only to affect the next characters printed
  - 0x01: SetConsoleBackgroundColor (0-15) - Only to affect the next characters printed
  - 0x02: PrintString - Prints a string from memory at memPtr until null byte